 A 50A cable has two standard 120 Volt live wires running in it, meaning it really has 240 Volts.
 So the power is then 50A * 240V = 12,000 Watts

 There you have it!
 I hope you learned a lot, got an extension cord, adapter, or both…and maybe even a generator!

 It means the world to me, if you read this all the way through.

-If you have any questions, comments, concerns, or want to contribute content (or even just ideas for us to write about) please send us an email at firstname.lastname@example.org.
+If you have any questions, comments, concerns, or want to suggest a topic please send us an email at firstname.lastname@example.org.